9 Lesson Planning

 Once a lesson plan has been established, AI tools are able to brainstorm ideas for interactive classroom activities, accepting input about topic, audience, style, and other requirements.
 One RRC Polytech instructor teaching in an education-related program reported that AI tools allowed them to brainstorm activities in new formats when they had been using the same kinds of activities over and over.[5]
 See the following screenshot for an example of how to prompt an AI tool to generate classroom activity ideas, and click the image to read the full conversation (ChatGPT login required).

-The above prompt generated eight suggestions, some of which could be directly usable or adaptable for the classroom.
+The above prompt generated eight suggestions, some of which could be usable or adaptable for the classroom.
 Once an activity is refined, AI tools can be prompted to produce a set of instructions for students, or instructions that a substitute instructor could follow.

 Generating Examples